 The Link Between Blood Sugar and Vision

 Diabetes is characterized by excessively high blood sugar levels.
-In some people it causes food to be digested faster than usual, leading to rapid spikes in blood sugar.
-Elevated blood sugar can lead to fluid to build up in the eyes, resulting in blurry vision.
+Elevated blood sugar can lead to changes in the crystalline lens in the eye and / or leaking of the blood vessels in the retina, resulting in blurry vision.

 Foods that are high in sugar and other carbohydrates are most likely to cause blood sugar to spike.
 Some examples include: